smxlong/HomeLabs/lab006/README.md

 opens a "block."
 Blocks are used to group lines of code together.

 Notice how the `{` lines up with a matching `}` character at the very end of the file.
-Every opening curly brance must match up with a closing curly brace.
+Every opening curly brace must match up with a closing curly brace.
 To keep track of all these braces, programmers add extra space at the beginning of lines, called "indenting," to make it easier to see that a group of lines is inside a block.